mazwat/mazwat.github.io/making-circuits-lm.md

 Here you can see in this example we now have the Arduino in the mix with **pin 13** of the arduino connected to the (+) positive pin of the LED and the we use **GND pin** from the arduino to connect to the resistor and the (-) negative end of the LED.

 So in order to make the Arduino start turning on the light we can simply add this code to the code panel of TinkeCAD.
+A code   file like this in Arduino is referred to as a **sketch**.

 ```c++
 void setup()